iambumblehead/json-locale/README.md

 ===========
 **(c)[Bumblehead][0], 2013** [MIT-license](#license), [Unicode Terms](#terms)

-### OVERVIEW:

-The [official Unicode ldml-JSON][1] files are provided here.
-These files provide **standardised** format descriptors for display of times, dates, currencies, etc., using the [Unicode standard][5].
-Additional scripts included help you generate new collections of JSON files that contain needed data only.
+The [official Unicode ldml-JSON][1] files are provided.
+They define standardised format descriptors to display times, dates, currencies, etc., using the [Unicode standard][5].
+The source unicode JSON files include many formatting rules for multiple types of calendar and other information you likely do not need --json-local generates custom collections of JSON files that contain needed data only.

-The benefits of libraries that follow the Unicode Standard for number and date formatting:
-  * compatible with other systems that follow the standard
-  * usable with international (locale-specific) content

-The original JSON files include formatting rules for multiple types of calendar and other information you probably do not need.

-Use this script to generate your own collection of these files
   * generate specific locale-files
-  * generate specific content for locale-files
+  * generate locale-files with filtered content
   * generate locale files for ISO 639-1 or 639-2 format

 [0]: http://www.bumblehead.com                            "bumblehead"
 [1]: http://www.unicode.org/repos/cldr-aux/json/22.1/   "unicode JSON"